wso2-attic/carbon-uuf/architecture.md

 {% include diagram.html %}

 ### App
-This is the deployable element.
+App is the deployable artifact.

 ### Component
 This is the re-usable element.
+A component can contain muliple pages and muliple fragments.

 ### Page
 Page owns a URL.
-Otherwise, it's very similar to a Unit, and have similar structures.
+Pages can push elements to Zones defined.
+It can also define zones in it's markup.

 ### Zone
 Zone are the placeholders for HTML.

-### Unit
+### Fragment
-This is a collection of HTML elements ,and back-end logic that's needed to render it.
+Fragment is a UI Template (collection of HTML elements) and a controller logic (back-end logic) that will be used to render the template.
-This may also contain some css, front end js and other public resources (eg: fonts).
+It can also define CSS, JS and public resources (eg: fonts).

-### App contains Units
+### App contains Fragments
-Apps can contain Units directly.
+Apps can contain Fragments directly.
-These units are not meant to be shared with other projects, But will get used in multiple places in the same App.
+These fragments are not meant to be shared with other projects, But will get used in multiple places in the same App.

 sample dir structure
 {% highlight text %}